agner/agner/README.md

 Package names
 -------------

-Package name is just either a package name such as <code>mochiweb</code>, or (in case of github indeces, it might also take a form of <code>account/package</code>, for example <code>yrashk/misultin</code>)
+Package name is just either a package name such as <code>mochiweb</code>, or (in case of github indices, it might also take a form of <code>account/package</code>, for example <code>yrashk/misultin</code>)

 Versions